New York State Route 107: Massapequa to Hicksville

-NY 107 begins at an intersection with Merrick Road (CR 27, former NY 27A) in the town of Massapequa as a northern continuation of Division Avenue, also present at this intersection.
+NY 107 begins at an intersection with Merrick Road (CR 27, former NY 27A) in Massapequa as a northern continuation of Division Avenue.
 NY 107 proceeds north on Hicksville Road as a two-lane commercial street through Massapequa, passing west of Fairfield Elementary School as it enters a residential section of town.
 At the junction with Broadway (CR 149), NY 107 proceeds northwest on Hicksville Road, crossing into the town of Oyster Bay.
 NY 107 then crosses an intersection with NY 27 (Sunrise Highway), and soon passes the parking lot for Long Island Rail Road's Massapequa station.

 After crossing under the railroad tracks, NY 107 bends northeast on Hicksville Road, passing a second parking lot for the station.
 After a bend to the northwest at Michigan Avenue, the route remains a two-lane residential street, After an intersection with Ontario Street, the route passes a commercial stretch on the western side of the roadway and into an intersection with the eastern terminus of NY 105 (Jerusalem Avenue).
 NY 107 continues northward, passing some strip malls before proceeding northwest, passing a mix of residences and businesses.
 The route remains two-lanes and soon becomes primarily residential as it turns northward through the North Massapequa section of Oyster Bay.
 Just after the intersection with Alken Avenue, NY 107 enters a partial cloverleaf interchange with Southern State Parkway (exit 29).

 After the Southern State Parkway, NY 107 bends northward, now in the Plainedge section of Oyster Bay.
 Through Plainedge, the route is a two-lane commercial street, passing a large strip mall and the Plainedge Public Library.
 The route then enters an interchange with NY 135 (the Seaford–Oyster Bay Expressway).
 After crossing under the expressway, the route becomes residential, bending northwest at a junction with Gail Drive.
 A short distance later, the route enters a junction with Stewart Avenue (CR 35) in front of the Plainedge Shopping Center.
 NY 107 continues northwest on Hicksville Road as a two-lane residential street.
 The route becomes commercial at a junction with Seamans Neck Road (CR 191), soon intersecting NY 24 (Hempstead Turnpike) at-grade.

 After the junction with NY 24, NY 107 proceeds northeast as a four-lane residential boulevard through the Bethpage section.
 Now known as Hicksville–Massapequa Road, NY 107 crosses into the town of Hempstead and enters an at-grade interchange with the northern terminus of North Wantagh Avenue (CR 189).
 This junction once served as the northern terminus of NY 115 until the early 1970s.
 The route then intersects with Central Avenue.
 The route remains four lanes, bending northwest and becomes a commercial boulevard, re-entering the town of Oyster Bay.
 The route becomes a four lane street once again after a junction with Hicksville Road.